Engineers saw cracks in Miami bridge days before collapse

 "From a safety perspective we don't see that there's any issue there, so we're not concerned about it from that perspective," the engineer said according to the transcript, "although obviously the cracking is not good and something's going to have to be, ya know, done to repair that."

 The state employee who the message was intended did not listen to it when it was sent because he "was out of office on assignment," the FDOT said.
-The employee "was able to listen to the voicemail" on Friday.
+The employee "was able to listen to the voicemail" on Friday, after the bridge collapsed.

 An FDOT consultant also attended a midday meeting on Thursday "shortly before" the bridge's 1:30 p.m. collapse, but he was "not notified of any life-safety issues, need for additional road closures or request for any other assistance from FDOT," the agency said.